 We have a clear vision for the digital NSW of tomorrow.
 Here you can read about what this means for you.

 The rapid pace of technological change, including the widespread adoption of digital technology, means that citizens’ expectations of government are growing.

 Service NSW already provides over 800 customer services online.
 The NSW Government has made big strides in better using government data, building robust ICT networks and infrastructure, and driving greater value from our investment in technology.

-Digital.nsw - designing our digital future is the NSW Government’s strategy to make government more connected, customer focused and outcomes driven.
+digital.nsw - designing our digital future is the NSW Government’s strategy to make government more connected, customer focused and outcomes driven.

 The Strategy sets out three priorities for how we’ll approach the design and delivery of next-level, user-centric public services.
-It directly supports the Premier’s and State Priorities to improve year on year customer satisfaction and deliver 70% of government transactions via digital channels, by 2019.
+It directly supports the Premier’s and State Priorities to improve year on year customer satisfaction and deliver 70% of all government transactions via digital channels, by 2019.
 The Strategy will also impact non-transactional services and policy design.